Lion cub locked in cage

 A global threat to endangered big cats

-Habitat loss, hunting and human wildlife conflicts are the main drivers of these declines, but another threat is the growing market for their body parts.
+Habitat loss, hunting, and human-wildlife conflicts are the main drivers of these declines, but another threat is the growing market for their body parts.
 Now that demand is outstripping supply in Asia, it has become a global issue.

 Jaguars in Suriname